gomathishankar28/ms3_meercq/README.md

 *   An option to write reviews for each contact.

 #### This Website is the best way to help the user and the owner because:
-Be it any place , for an expat, finding a handyman professional for any service is extremely difficult as people are not aware about reliable contacts.
-All they could do is search in google for any available contact.
-Currently this is being done via watsapp where the expat community in neighbourhood form a group and then share contacts when there is a need.
-This website will serve as a single point of reference for all the home needs.
+This website attempts to bridge the information divide that exists in Meerhoven about the professionals who offer their services.
+The users, who are mostly expats , are looking for handyman services who are in short supply.
+Currently, this information is available through Google but it is not complete as many single person companies go unnoticed and is not available in the results.
+This website aims to grow through community knowledge and will serve as a single point of reference for all the home needs.

 ### Strategy
+The core of this website is to:
-Build brand awareness for a directory of handyman contacts in the neighbourhood Through this website , clearly communicate the services for which contacts are available Provide an easy option for users to quickly look for a contact for a particular service Maintain all contact information in one place.
+*   Build brand awareness for a directory of handyman contacts in the neighborhood.
+*   Clearly communicate the services for which contacts are available.
+*   Provide an easy option for users to quickly look for a contact for a particular service type.
+*   Maintain all contact information in one place.
-Aim to increase the number of reliable contacts for different services based on customer reviews.
+*   Aim to increase the number of reliable contacts for different services based on customer reviews.

 ### Scope
 **Functional requirements:**
 *   A Navigation bar to guide the user experience across the website;
-*   An About section to tell what MeerCQ is all about and list of services for which contact are available.
+*   An About section to tell what MeerCQ is all about and list of services for which contacts are available.
 *   A Service section to show the contacts under each service
-*   An Option to Login so the members of the site who have the previlige to add new contacts, edit existing contact and add reviews.
+*   An option to create individual login IDs so that only members of this site have the privileges to add new contacts, edit existing contacts and add reviews.
-*   An option to Register for new users.
+*   An option to only display the information in the site if the user is not logged in.

 **Content requirements:**